amcardle/DocsRef/docs/GP/workload-pushback.md

 This work is not part of our contractual requirements.
 You will be aware that general practice is under unprecedented pressure, and therefore we are unable to carry out your request, since this would detract from our ability to provide core contracted services to our patients.
 ```

-### Template response to requests for work absence sick notes for less than seven days
+### Requests for work absence sick notes for less than seven days

 ```
 Dear x (employer name) (patient details)